Predator-engine/predator-website/README.md

 adaptive risk management

-The engine can switch between aggression, prophylaxis, and clarity depending on the structure.
+The engine shifts between aggression, prophylaxis, and clarity depending on the structure.

-📦 Open‑Source & Actively Developed
+📦 10.
+Open‑Source & Actively Developed
 Predator is released as open‑source software for:

 engine tournaments